Menu

 We're working as hard as we can to gather all of the above.
 And sometimes that just isn't enough.

-An anonymous donor has offered to match every dollar in donations up to $10,000.
+An anonymous donor once offered to match every dollar in donations up to $10,000.
+For his or her support, help, and prayers there are not words enough to ever repay our debt.

 Think of the number of lives we could help if we could.